If you need an accurate metal detector, you should consider the XP DEUS.

 2. Is the XP DEUS good for saltwater?

 Yes.
-The XP DEUS is a premium metal detector that can be used in saltwater, fresh water, and dry sand.
+The XP DEUS metal detector has a waterproof coil that can be used in shallow saltwater, fresh water, and dry sand.

 3. Can the XP DEUS detect gold?